 Downsizing is another efficient way to turn home equity into cash by selling your home and relocating to a smaller house that has lesser expenses.
 In case of early retirement, you should reinvest the money in other assets or dividend-producing investments to keep the retirement income steady for the long term.

 If you have a good amount of savings for retirement, you can purchase properties and collect monthly rent to generate your retirement income.
 You can purchase different types of properties based on the capital available and the nature of income generated from these properties.
 For example, purchasing a second house and renting it will lead to regular cash flow throughout the year.
 Whereas purchasing a vacation home will result in generating income for the short term.

-If you want higher returns and are willing to put up with the risk and high capital outlay, investing in commercial properties is the best option for you.
+If you want higher returns and are willing to put up with the risk and high capital outlay, investing in commercial properties is the best option.
 It is a stable retirement investment and investing with a good property syndicator makes sure you don’t have to worry about all the hassles of dealing with tenants or property management.